virt-do/cloudlet/README.md

     VMM-->>API: Stream Response
     API-->>CLI: HTTP Response
 ```

-Here is a simple sequence diagram of the architecture of Cloudlet.
-The CLI sends an HTTP request to the API which in turn sends a gRPC request to the VMM.
-The VMM then creates a VM.
-When a VM starts it boots on the agent which holds another gRPC server to handle requests.
-The agent then builds and runs the code.
-The response is streamed back to the VMM and then to the API and finally to the CLI.
+1. The CLI sends an HTTP request to the API which in turn sends a gRPC request to the VMM
+2. The VMM then creates a VM
+3. When a VM starts it boots on the agent which holds another gRPC server to handle requests
+4. The agent then builds and runs the code
+5. The response is streamed back to the VMM and then to the API and finally to the CLI.